-I've upgraded my blog with MDX support and added a TOC and a tag system.
+I've upgraded my blog with MDX support and added a few features: a table of contents, a tag system, and client-side search.

 Table of Contents